Malcolmson semigroups: Introduction

 A fundamental result in the theory of partially ordered abelian groups is the Goodearl-Handelman theorem \cite{GH76, Goodearl86} describing the range of an element under states extending a given state of a subgroup.
 In applications to the study of partially ordered abelian semigroups such as $\rW_\rC(\cA)$ and $\rW_\rM(R)$, one needs to pass to the Grothendieck group to apply the Goodearl-Handelman theorem.
 Recently Antoine, Perera, and Thiel give a nice version of the Goodearl-Handelman theorem for positively ordered monoids \cite{APT18}.
 In an appendix we give a version in the setting of partially ordered abelian semigroups (Theorem~\ref{T-extension submonoid}), unifying the theorems of Goodearl-Handelman and Antoine-Perera-Thiel.
 This enables us to show that a certain bound for the range of dimension function given by Cuntz in \cite{Cuntz78} is in fact precisely the range (Remark~\ref{R-Cuntz}) and to construct some interesting Sylvester rank functions in Theorem~\ref{T-rk for square} and Examples~\ref{E-rk not dim}.
 Though these applications can be obtained using the Antoine-Perera-Thiel result for positively ordered monoids, the extension to partially ordered abelian semigroups is of some interest itself.

 This paper is organized as follows.
-We collect some basic facts about Grothendieck groups, partially ordered abelian semigroups, Cuntz semigroup, and Sylvester rank function in Section~\ref{S-prelim}.
+We collect some basic facts about Grothendieck groups, partially ordered abelian semigroups, Cuntz semigroups, and Sylvester rank functions in Section~\ref{S-prelim}.
 In Section~\ref{S-Matrix M} we introduce $\rW_\rM(R)$ and calculate it for left Artinian unital local rings whose maximal ideal is generated by a central element.
 Some interesting Sylvester rank functions are constructed in Section~\ref{S-commutative}.
 We compare $\rW_\rC(\cA)$ and dimension functions with $\rW_\rM(\cA)$ and Sylvester matrix rank functions for a unital $C^*$-algebra $\cA$ in Section~\ref{S-M vs C}.
 In Section~\ref{S-fp Module M} we introduce $\rV_\rM(R)$ and study its relation with $\rW_\rM(R)$.
 In Section~\ref{S-fg Module M} we introduce $\rU_\rM(R)$ and show that $\rV_\rM(R)$ embeds into $\rU_\rM(R)$.
 The extension of the Goodearl-Handelman theorem and the Antoine-Perera-Thiel theorem to partially ordered abelian semigroups is given in Appendix~\ref{S-POAS}.

 {\it Acknowledgements.} Both authors were partially supported by NSF grant DMS-1900746.
-We are grateful to Leonel Robert for bringing the paper \cite{Fuchssteiner} to our attention and to Francesc Perera for very helpful comments.
+We are grateful to Leonel Robert for bringing the paper \cite{Fuchssteiner} to our attention and to Francesc Perera and Hannes Thiel for comments.
+We also thank the referees for very helpful comments.